United Nations Climate Summit 2014

 On 23 September 2014, 26 year old poet Kathy Jetnil-Kijiner, from the Marshall Islands, addressed the Opening Ceremony of the UN Secretary-General's Climate Summit.
 Kathy was selected from among over 500 civil society candidates in an open, global nomination process conducted by the UN Non-Governmental Liaison Service.

-We had the honor and pleasure to produce and direct a film that is the visual representation of Kathy’s poem combined with footage that captures the unprecedented moments of the People’s March globally and climate actions.
+The Global brain was asked by the Secretary General Climate Change Communications team to support the initiative that will bring for the first time the voice of the Civil Society to the UN halls.
+Our task was to produce a film that will be showcase at the General Assembly at the same time of the Poet performance.
+We were part of general coordination during and filming the NYC Climate March capturing unprecedented moments of the People’s March globally and climate actions.
 The poem title: 'Dear Matafele Peinem’ - a written promise to her daughter about how her and many others in the world are dedicated to fighting climate change, received standing ovation at the General Assembly during the Inaugural Ceremony of the UN Climate Summit.

 More about Kathy Jetnil-Kijiner: